Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Locally Hamiltonian symplectic reduction with corners

 \begin{assumption} The vector space $V_\circ = V_\circ^{\omega\omega}$ is symplectically closed. \end{assumption}

-\begin{remark}[Symplectic closure and $\C^\omega$] This section proves Theorem \ref{thm:redsummary}, item \ref{thmitem:main-constraint red}.
+\begin{remark}[Symplectic closure and $\C^\omega$] This section proves Theorem \ref{mainthm:redsummary}, item \ref{thmitem:main-constraint red}.
 Observe that the symplectic closure of $V_\circ$ (Assumption \ref{ass:symplecticclosure} allows us to say that the characteristic distribution $\C^\omega$ is given by the the image of $\fGo$ through $\rho$, regardless from the smoothness of the quotient (Assumption \ref{ass:smoothuCo}).
-When, additionally, $\uCo$ is smooth, symplectic closure ensures that $\uomegao^\flat$ is injective.
-We then say that $(\uCo,\uomegao)$ is \emph{symplectic}. \end{remark}
+When, additionally, $\uCo$ is smooth, symplectic closure ensures that $\uomegao^\flat$ is injective and $(\uCo,\uomegao)$ is \emph{symplectic}. \end{remark}